aparo/pyes/docs/manual/queries.rst

    >>> conn.refresh()

-Quering
+Querying
 -------

 You can query ES with :

-    - a Query object or derivated
+    - a Query object or derivative

-    - a Search object or derivated
+    - a Search object or derivative

     - a dict